It's Lost Sock Memorial Day

 Although arguably they began the war on the wrong side, the Russians call World War II the Great Patriotic War.
 Between 25 and 30 million Soviet citizens tragically died over the course of the war, and this anniversary understandably remains very important to many Russians.

-In Moscow, folk will be marking today with parades, celebrations and fireworks.
+In Moscow, folk usually mark the day with parades, celebrations and fireworks.
 Not to mention, of course, a healthy (or unhealthy) consumption of vodka.
 So, what will we be drinking?
 A vodka-based and champagne-topped Russian Spring Punch of course.